ptone/jiffylab/README.rst

 Trade-offs
 ----------

-Messing around with tools and your machine setup is of course part of being a developer - learning how to manage your system and Python 'PATH', learning an editor, virtualenvs, pip etc all need to happen.
-But not in your first hour as a new developer.
+Messing around with tools and your machine's setup is of course part of being a developer - learning how to manage your system and Python 'PATH', learning an editor, virtualenvs, pip etc all need to happen.
+But not in your first hours as a new developer.

 Another reason to have students work through the challenge of getting